Professional Resource

 6. "What happens when you're not available to help family members?"

-Once scapegoat dynamics are identified, treatment typically involves:
+Once scapegoat dynamics are identified, work typically involves:

 Download the Complete Protocol

-Get the full Scapegoat Identification Protocol as a PDF, including the complete assessment checklist, scoring guide, and treatment planning framework.
+Get the full Scapegoat Identification Protocol as a PDF, including the complete assessment checklist, scoring guide, and session planning framework.

-Your email will only be used to send clinical resources.
+Your email will only be used to send professional resources.
 Unsubscribe anytime.

 Additional Resources